 EXCLUSIVE: Intel confirms XeSS 3 Multi-frame generation is coming to Arc B580 next month — and it’s now my top GPU recommendation

-If you’ve followed my coverage over the years, you know I’m usually the first person to tell you to be wary of Intel Arc GPUs.
-While I’ve always appreciated how "Team Blue" tried to break up Nvidia and AMD’s grip on the GPU market, the driver issues and inconsistent performance of the first wave of Intel Arc GPUs (the Alchemist era) made it a hard sell for anyone who just wanted their games to work.
+If you've followed my coverage over the years, you know I'm usually the first person to tell you to be wary of Intel Arc GPUs.
+While I've always appreciated how "Team Blue" tried to break up the Nvidia and AMD duopoly, the driver issues and inconsistent performance of the early Alchemist era made them a hard sell for anyone who just wanted their games to work.

 But the world has changed.
-Unless you’ve been living under a rock, you know we’re in the middle of a full-blown RAM price crisis that has sent the cost of VRAM-heavy cards into the stratosphere.
-While Nvidia is (unofficially) hiking prices and even allegedly discontinuing some mid-range cards, Intel is doing the unthinkable: they’re actually making their budget card better.
+We're in the middle of a full-blown RAMageddon crisis that has sent the cost of VRAM-heavy cards into the stratosphere.
+While the GPU market feels more volatile than ever, Intel is doing something impressive: they’re actually making their budget card better through software.

 The Intel Arc B580 is easily the best budget gaming GPU you can buy right now.
 At $299, you won’t find anything else new that comes close for 1440p gaming.
 Just mind that ray tracing setting and the multipurpose utility of the card aren't the best.

-Also, if you use your rig for productivity or AI work, the B580 gets smoked by Nvidia’s CUDA cores.
-In the Procyon AI benchmark, the RTX 5060 still holds a noticeable lead.
-But for pure gaming?
-The B580 is the value king.
+Additionally, if you use your PC for professional AI work or video rendering, Nvidia’s CUDA cores still smoke the competition.
+In the Procyon AI benchmark, the RTX 5060 maintains a noticeable lead.
+For productivity, Nvidia is still the clear choice.

 This tall ABS Cyclone Aqua PC delivers the goods for under $1000!
 This one packs an Intel Arc B580, Intel Core i5-13400F, a hefty 32GB of DDR4 RAM and a 1TB SSD.
 With top-down RGB air coolers, too, expect this machine to stay nice and cool will blazing through games at 1440p.